normoes/gitlab_scripts/README.md

 ```

 This tool is called with a directory or a file or several of them (also mixed directoriess and files).
-It expects directories containing terraform configurations or `main.tf` files.
+It expects directories containing terraform configuration files with the file extension`.tf`.

-Up to now, only `main.tf` files are checked.
+Only files with the file extension `.tf` are considered.

+I regularly use `get_tf_module_source_version.py` in combination with `get_most_recent_tag.py`, in order to check whether I use the most recent version of the modules.

 The script eventually returns files and source modules found within, like this:
 ```